fmohr/naiveautoml/README.md

 ## Python
 Install via `pip install naiveautoml.`
-The current version is 0.0.8.
+The current version is 0.0.13.

+We highly recommend to check out the [usage example python notebook](https://github.com/fmohr/naiveautoml/blob/master/python/usage-example.ipynb).

 Finding an optimal model for your data is then as easy as running: